linkeddata/rdflib.js/Documentation/alternate-fetches.md

 To to use an authenticated or alternate fetch with rdflib

 1. load the authentication library
-2. use it to login to your identity provider
+2. Use it to log in to your identity provider.
-3. set the global.solidFetch (or window.solidFetch in a browser) equal to the auth library's fetch method
+3. Set the `global.solidFetch` (or `window.solidFetch` in a browser) equal to the auth library's fetch method.
-4. load and use rdflib, all fetches will be authenticated
+4. Load and use `rdflib`.
+All fetches will be authenticated.

 **Important Note :** prior to rdflib version 2.2.9 this variable was named solidFetcher so use that with older rdflibs.
 Going forward, please use solidFetch.